Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 April 2026 23.49.51 UTC
+- WIB: Senin, 6 April 2026 00.45.19 UTC
-- WITA: Senin, 6 April 2026 00.49.51 UTC
+- WITA: Senin, 6 April 2026 01.45.19 UTC
-- WIT: Senin, 6 April 2026 01.49.51 UTC
+- WIT: Senin, 6 April 2026 02.45.19 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: success
+Kategori: inspirational